ddamato5280/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 ![migrate7](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate6.png)
 - Use the URL at top of Template Builder reservation to connect to the Template Builder VM.

-3. From within Template Builder VM
+3. From within Template Builder RHEL VM

 - The vSphere console login information is at the bottom of the reservation details.
 ![migrate7](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate7.png)